pjgerrits/pjgerrits.github.io/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.

 [[item]]
-  title = "UrbanOccupationsOETR Research Project" content = "+3 Years experience in Digital Humanities Project at Koç University" align = "center"
+  title = "UrbanOccupationsOETR ERC-funded  Research Project" content = "+3 Years experience as GIS Specialist and Research Fellow at Koç University" align = "center"

   overlay_color = "#555"  # An HTML color value.